-The analysis using the Zhao-Atlas-Marks distribution of the vibration (Fig. 4, top) and current (Fig. 4, bottom) waveforms for both cases is presented in Fig. 5.
+The analysis using the Zhao-Atlas-Marks distribution of the stress waves at the location of Probe 1 (Fig. 4, top) and stator current (Fig. 4, bottom) waveforms for both cases, healthy and broken bar, is presented in Fig. 6.
 Healthy states are displayed on the left-hand side and broken bar on right-hand side.
 For the first case (upper left) the rotor bar passing frequency (RBPF) and its harmonics prevail in the high frequency area, rapidly increasing their frequency as the rotor accelerates.
-Several family groups of harmonics can be appreciated for k=3 (c1), k=2 (c2) and k=1 (c3) in (7).
-The high frequencies they rapidly reach causes aliasing, seen as descending components in the high frequency after 2,000 ms. Lower frequencies are dominated by the constant twice line frequency component and its harmonics (c4) at 100 Hz, 200 Hz and 300 Hz, whose amplitude reflects electrical faults in the stator, not simulated here.
+Several family groups of harmonics can be appreciated for $k_1=3$ (c1), $k_1=2$ (c2) and $k_1=1$ (c3) in (7).
+The high frequencies they rapidly reach cause aliasing, seen as descending components in the high frequencies after 2,000 ms. Below them, the diagram is dominated by the constant twice line frequency component and its harmonics (c4) at 100 Hz, 200 Hz and 300 Hz, whose amplitudes reflect electrical faults in the stator, not simulated in this work.
 The amplitude of the first of them is fairly constant during the entire transient.